-Ideal for areas where a standard smoke alarm would be unsuitable, the BRK 690MBX is a mains powered heat alarm designed to detect rapid increases in room temperature.
+Ideal for areas where a standard smoke alarm would be unsuitable, such as kitchens and garages, the BRK 690MBX is a mains powered heat alarm designed to detect rapid increases in room temperature.
 Kitemarked to the latest standards and with a 5 year manufacturer's warranty, the BRK 690MBX also benefits from multi-alarm interlink feature, meaning that it can be hard wire interlinked with up to 12 compatible smoke and heat alarms within a system.

 - 230V mains powered heat alarm